 All staff at Victory are responsible for supporting students with SEND, whether that be subject teachers, site team, Housekeeper, Pastoral Staff or the Senior Leadership team (SLT).
-Our SENDCo is Ms Cheryl Xavier and our Director of SEND, Dr Dawn Allen, who has undertaken the National Qualification for Special Educational Needs (NASENCo).
+Our Deputy SENDCo and EAA (Exams Access Arrangements) Centre Manager is Mrs Danielle Cogman.
+Our Director of SEND & SENDCo is Dr Dawn Allen, who has successfully completed the National Qualification for Special Educational Needs (NASENCo).